ilabcode/pyhgf/docs/source/notebooks/0-Theory.md

 {.glossary}

 Node
 : HGF models are defined as networks of probabilistic nodes.
-A node can inherit values or volatility from parents node, and pass value or volatility to children nodes.
-Programmatically, a node is a tuple that contains 3 variable:
-  1. A dictionary of parameters
-  2. A tuple of value parents (optional)
-  3. A tuple of volatility parents (optional)
+A node is defined by its parameters (e.g. sufficient statistics, coupling values...) and by its connection with other nodes.
+The dependencies structure can have more than one dimension (i.e. there are many kinds of dependencies between nodes, especially here the volatility coupling and the value coupling).

 Prediction
 : At every time $k$, a continuous node $i$ is defined by its sufficient statistics, the mean $\mu_i^{(k)}$ and its inverse variance, or precision, $\pi_i^{(k)}$, and hold predictions about the next observed values, denoted $\hat{\mu}_i^{(k)}$ and $\hat{\pi}_i^{(k)}$.